zimolzak/birthday-party/list.md

 - Very long tree trimmer.
 Either a manual type (with a saw and shears, plus a rope that you pull), or battery-powered saw-type cutter.

 ## Clothes

 - A new **"clickabelt."** Belt made by "Slidebelts."
 Something like a brown leather belt.
 The one I've had for a while is getting worn.
   Should be at least 36 inch strap.
 Often they are sold with extra-long straps, and you cut them to length.

+# Medium priority

+Many of these are very fun, but either I don't "need" them, or I would use them but not all that often.
+I would be very happy to receive any of them!

+## Clothes

 - **Necktie or bowtie with repeating pattern of small logos**.
     Preferably made of silk, and with embroidered logos, but those